An underground cable essentially consists of one or more conductors covered with suitable insulation and surrounded by a protecting cover.

 A cable may have one or more than one core (conductor) depending upon the type of service for which it is intended.
 For instance, the 3-conductor cable shown in the figure is used for 3-phase service.

 The conductors are made of tinned copper or aluminium and are usually stranded in order to provide flexibility to the cable.
+The larger the conductor, the greater the amount of current can flow through the conductor.

 The conductor behavior is characterized by two particularly noteworthy phenomena: